joao-arthur/joao-arthur.dev/src/lib/assets/en-US/blog/interfaces.md

 ## Data Types

 In any programming language, data has types.
 Numbers, text, binaries, all of them have a _specific type_.
-The same way, an object can be defined by a type, referred to as an _interface_ in most languages.
+In the same way, an object can be defined by a type, referred to as an _interface_ in most languages.

 > An interface is a set of operations with arguments and return types.